cHINWEdIANNA/cHINWEdIANNA/README.md

 # Hi there, I'm Diana! 👋

 ### 🌟 About Me
 I'm a Computing Information Systems student at Saint Mary's University with a passion for **cybersecurity, technology, and innovation**.
-As a board member at SMUSA and Betstamp, I love engaging with communities and making an impact.
+As a board member at SMUSA, I love engaging with communities and making an impact.
 I'm also an aspiring **cybersecurity analyst** and a startup founder.

 ### 💡 What I'm Working On
 - 📌 **Cybersecurity & Tech Projects**